Use-centered design

-Use-centered design is a design philosophy in which the focus is on the goals and tasks associated with skill performance in specific work or problem domains, in contrast to "user-centered design" approach, where the focus is on the needs, wants, and limitations of the end user of the designed artifact.
+Use-centered design is a design philosophy in which the focus is on the goals and tasks associated with skill performance in specific work or problem domains, in contrast to a user-centered design approach, where the focus is on the needs, wants, and limitations of the end user of the designed artifact.

 Bennett and Flach (2011) have drawn a contrast between dyadic and triadic approaches to the semiotics of display design.
 The classical 'user-centered' approach is based on a dyadic semiotic model where the focus is on the human-interface dyad.
 This approach frames 'meaning' as a process of interpreting the symbolic representation.
 That is, meaning is constructed from internal information processes.
 From this dyadic perspective, the design goal is to build interfaces that 'match' the users internal model (i.e., match user expectations).

 In contrast, the 'use-centered' approach is based on a triadic semiotic model that includes the work domain (or ecology) as a third component of the semiotic system.
 In the triadic system, the work domain provides a ground for meaning outside of the human information processing system.
 In this, triadic semiotic system, the focus is on the match between the constraints in the work domain and the mental representations.
 From this 'use-centered' approach the goal is to design displays that 'shape' the internal mental representations so that they reflect validated models of the work domain.
 In other words, the goal is to shape user expectations to conform with the validated 'deep structure' of the work domain.
-In doing this, work analysis (e.g., Vicente, 1999) and multi-level means ends representations of work domain constraints (i.e., Rasmussen's Abstraction Hierarchy) are the typical methods used to specify the 'deep structure' of a work domain.
+In doing this, work analysis (e.g., Vicente 1999) and multi-level means ends representations of work domain constraints (i.e., Rasmussen's Abstraction Hierarchy) are the typical methods used to specify the 'deep structure' of a work domain.
 By building configural display representations that conform to this deep structure -- it is possible to facilitate skilled interactions between the human and the work domain.